TIPS FOR TRAVELING

 This is the 21st Century way to exchange money!
-If you have an Automated Teller Machine (ATM) card or Debit Card, you can probably use your card overseas to get cash easily at the inter-bank rate, which is a much better rate than you may find at exchange desks, plus you usually have 24 hour access.
+If you have an Automated Teller Machine (ATM) card or Debit Card, you can probably use your card overseas to get cash easily at close to the inter-bank rate, which is a much better rate than you may find at exchange desks if you are trying to exchange cash, plus you usually have 24 hour access.
 Be sure to find out if there is a service charge involved.
 In most overseas countries, banks do not charge the user an ATM fee.
-Your bank in the US may charge a fee of around 75c-$2.
+Your bank in the US may charge a fee of around 75c-$5.
 Also, most ATM systems abroad support only a four-digit PIN (Personal Identification Number); if your PIN has five or more digits, ask your bank to issue you one that has only four.

 Major Credit Cards

-For both Credit Cards and Debit Cards, it is a good idea to contact in advance your bank and advise them of your travel plans.
+For both Credit Cards and Debit Cards, it is highly recommended to contact in advance your bank and advise them of your travel plans.
 Banks sometimes detect overseas activity on your card and assume it is something fraudulent and will block your card if they are not aware of your travel plans.